 (b) we have confirmed your acceptance to you in confirming the contract.

-5.6 If a particular book becomes unavailable, or if a particular file format ceases to be available (or the book otherwise becomes incompatible with certain devices), following purchase but prior to your first download of the book, we shall make the book available in a suitable alternative format (or provide you with a compatible copy of the book) or pay you a refund of the purchase price paid.
-Where, however, the file format or book becomes unavailable or incompatible after you have downloaded at least one copy of the book, you will not be entitled to a refund.
+6.6 If a particular book becomes unavailable, or if a particular file format ceases to be available (or the book otherwise becomes incompatible with certain devices), following purchase but prior to your (or, for a Gift Purchase, the giftee’s) first download of the book, we shall make the book available in a suitable alternative format (or provide you (or, for a Gift Purchase, the giftee) with a compatible copy of the book) or pay you a refund of the purchase price paid.
+Where, however, the file format or book becomes unavailable or incompatible after you (or, for a Gift Purchase, the giftee) have downloaded at least one copy of the book, you will not be entitled to a refund.

-6.1 If you receive a corrupted copy, incorrect file format version or incomplete copy of your book, then, in order to request a functioning copy of the book or to apply for a refund, please contact us.
+7.1 If you (or, for a Gift Purchase, the giftee) receive a corrupted copy, incorrect file format version or incomplete copy of your book, then, in order to request a functioning copy of the book or to apply for a refund, please contact us.
 You will need to quote your order number and the details of the book(s) ordered with which you are experiencing issues, so please have these to hand.

 If, however, you are resident in France: You can return copies of your book which lack conformity under the conditions provided for in Article L.211-4 et seq of the French Consumer Code and/or in the case of hidden defects under the conditions provided for in Article 1641 et seq of the French Civil Code.
 When you act in legal guarantee of conformity: